nps5696/computer-vision-cognition/README.md

 - Backend will be written in python
 - Machine learning will be performed in python, using tensorflow and keras libraries
-- Frontend will be build on React JS framwork
+- Frontend will be build on React JS framework

 ## Deployment Guide